GPSG Travel Funding

 The application must be filled-in using the online travel form from the GPSG.
 You can access the online form only when an application window opens (see dated above).
 Access the online form by following these steps:

-- Complete the online travel form on Orgsync here:
+- Complete the online travel form under "Forms" on the GPSG OrgSync Portal

 All graduate students enrolled at UNC Charlotte can apply for travel funding.
 However, if you can prove that you are an *active* member of a Graduate Student Organization (GSO), you are eligible to receive more funds per travel and per year: